-The Chief Finance Officer is responsible for the appointment of the Audit Services Manager, who must be suitably qualified and experienced.
+The Head of Finance is responsible for the appointment of the Audit Services Manager, who must be suitably qualified and experienced.
 The Audit Services Manager is responsible for appointing all of the other staff to internal audit and will ensure that appointments are made in order to achieve the appropriate mix of qualifications, experience and audit skills.

 The Audit Services Manager is responsible for ensuring that the resources of internal audit are sufficient to meet its responsibilities and achieve its objectives.
-If a situation arose whereby it was concluded that resources were insufficient, this must be formally reported to the Chief Finance Officer, and if the position is not resolved, to the Audit and Risk Assurance Committee.
+If a situation arose whereby it was concluded that resources were insufficient, this must be formally reported to the Head of Finance, and if the position is not resolved, to the Audit and Risk Assurance Committee.